weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 ## DEFLATION IN JAPAN

-The risk of inflation in March of last year was worrying.
+The risk of inflation in March 2020 was worrying.

 The excess monetary stimulus, that was being thrown at the markets, and the impact that this would have, once the lockdowns eased was concerning.

-Some said that inflation concerns were misguided, that deflation was the more likely scenario.
+Some said, that inflation concerns were misguided, that deflation was the more likely scenario.

-That's not something to blame.

 This was the main narrative, that was coming from the FED.